-Too often companies adopt goals that seem to be achievable and not necessarily remarkable.
-In pursuing a customer centric culture, the objective should not be satisfied customers but raving fans.
+Too often companies adopt goal metrics that seem to be achievable and not necessarily remarkable.
+In pursuing a customer-centric culture, the objective should not be satisfied customers but raving fans.

 Instead of aspiring to meet customer expectations, stretched thinking should drive a focus on exceeding the customer's imagination.

 I worked with a major car dealership that needed to address the waiting experience for customers waiting for their cars to be serviced.
 They engaged the frontline staff to refresh the service experience, including renovations to the space.

 They exceeded expectations by thoughtfully offering complimentary beverages and different types of seating such as hardback, softback, open space seating, and private space seating for those who wanted to work.

 They pushed further to exceed the imagination of their service customers by also offering each person a complimentary massage or manicure while they waited.

 These unexpected perks helped build word-of-mouth promotion since they were truly remarkable and differentiated their service offerings from the competition.

 2. Extreme listening to the frontline supports exceptional customer cultures

 All companies collect customer feedback in one form or another.
 How well the research is shared and applied is inconsistent.
 Although satisfaction or dissatisfaction scores are important indicators of trends, companies need a robust approach to listening deep and wide to customers.

 Frontline staff can be prepared to constantly capture insights and listen with their ears, eyes, and hearts and to be fully present to gather insights to strengthen the culture not just chase scores.